-It is a simple, natural, effortless procedure practiced 20 minutes twice each day while sitting comfortably with the eyes closed.
+All students and faculty at MUM practice the Transcendental Meditation® (TM) technique.
+It is a simple, natural, effortless process practiced 15–20 minutes twice daily while sitting comfortably with eyes closed.
 It is not a religion, philosophy, or lifestyle.
-More than six million people worldwide have learned the TM technique — people of all ages, cultures, and socio-economic backgrounds.
+More than six million people worldwide have learned the TM technique — people of all ages, cultures, and socioeconomic backgrounds.

 TM is practiced for 20 minutes twice a day, sitting comfortably with the eyes closed.
 The technique must be learned from a certified Transcendental Meditation teacher.
 MUM students receive TM instruction shortly after their arrival on campus.

 Academic credit is given for the Development of Consciousness course.
 This required course supports the regular and correct practice of the TM technique.

 The TM technique allows the mind to effortlessly settle inward and arrive at the source of thought — pure awareness, also known as transcendental consciousness.
 “Transcendental” means “going beyond,” in this case referring to going beyond thought.
 Transcendental consciousness is the most silent and peaceful level of consciousness; it is your innermost Self.
 In this state of restful alertness, your brain functions with significantly greater coherence and your body gains deep rest.

 TM creates coherence in the functioning of the brain, which carries over into daily life, increasing calm, focus, comprehension, and creativity.
 TM provides deep rest and even helps with chronic conditions such as depression, anxiety, and high blood pressure.
 When large groups of people are meditating, quality of life is shown to improve in the entire population.
 To see the research behind these benefits, click here.